richcsst/Graphics-Framebuffer/README.md

 ## PREREQUISITES

-This module was developed for Linux, but can work on any Unix-like OS as long as it has a framebuffer.
+This module was developed for Linux, but can work on any Unix-like OS *as long as it has a framebuffer*.

 This module REQUIRES access to the video framebuffer, usually "/dev/fb0".
 You must be using a video device and driver that exposes this device to software.
 Video cards with their proprietary drivers are not likely to work.
 However, most open-sourced drivers, seem to work fine.
 VirtualBox drivers work too.
 You must also have the appropriate permissions to write to this device (usually membership with group "video").